SpiceXpress decides not to ferry Vivo shipments after HK incident

-New Delhi, April 14 (IANS) Airline major SpiceJet's cargo arm SpiceXpress has decided not to ferry cargo containing Vivo's mobile phones or accessories in the light of recent accident in Hong Kong.
+New Delhi: Airline major SpiceJet's cargo arm SpiceXpress has decided not to ferry cargo containing Vivo's mobile phones or accessories in the light of recent accident in Hong Kong.

 Accordingly, the mobile phone manufacturer's cargo caught fire at the Hong Kong airport leading to SpiceXpress' decision.